-- In Oracle Database 10g release 2 (10.2), the server uses a Java Development Kit (JDK) 1.5 Java2 Platform, Standard Edition (J2SE) environment.
+- In Oracle Database 11g release 1 (11.1), the server uses a Java Development Kit (JDK) 1.5 Java2 Platform, Standard Edition (J2SE) environment.
 The server-side SQLJ environment is roughly equivalent to a client-side environment using the runtime12ee library, except for SQLJ-specific connection bean support and considering any relevant exceptions noted in "Creating SQLJ Code for Use in the Server" on page 11-2. - This manual presumes that system configuration issues are outside the duties of most SQLI developers.
-Therefore, configuration of the Oracle Database 10g Java virtual machine (IVM) is not covered here.
+Therefore, configuration of the Oracle Database 11g Java virtual machine (JVM) is not covered here.
 For information about setting Java-related configuration parameters, refer to the Oracle Database Java Developer's Guide.
 If you need information about configuring the multithreaded server, dispatcher, or listener, refer to the Oracle Database Net Services Administrator's Guide.

-Note Regarding Desupport of J2EE in the Oracle Database
+Note Regarding Desupport of J2EE in Oracle Database

 Since the introduction of Oracle9i Application Server Containers for J2EE (OC4J), a new, lighter-weight, easier-to-use, faster, and certified Java2 Platform, Enterprise Edition (J2EE) container, Oracle has desupported the J2EE and Common Object Request Broker Architecture (CORBA) stacks from the database.
-However, the database-embedded JVM (Oracle JVM) will still be present and will continue to be enhanced to offer J2SE features, Java stored procedures, JDBC, and SQLJ in the database.
+However, Oracle JVM will still be present and will continue to be enhanced to offer J2SE features, Java stored procedures, JDBC, and SQLJ in the database.